Tayruh/sadako/reference.md

 Level 1 again.
 ```

+You may be thinking that it should have jumped to `Choice 2` instead of the `-` depth token, however `Choice 1` and `Choice 2` are two parts of a group of choices.
+When you exit a choice, it jumps past the rest of the options in that choice group, which is why `Choice 2` is ignored even though it's the next depth token in the script.

-Notice that if you comment out or remove the `-- Level 2 again line.` line, it will not set the depth to level 2 and will instead find the level 1 depth token next.
+Notice that if you comment out or remove the `-- Level 2 again.` line, it will not set the depth to level 2. `Still level 2.` will be set as level 3 and the next depth level token will be `- Level 1 again.`, so the script will jump to that.
 The level of depth is indicated by the number of `-` tokens, just like it is with choices.

 ```
 // if "Choice 1.1" is selected